samuelclk/validator-healthchecks/README.md

 docker compose build
 ```
 ## Run the tool
-Run the alerting tool as a docker service.
+Run the health checker service as a docker service.
 ```
 docker compose up -d
 ```